Is the Commonwealth still important to Africa? – DW – 04/25/2024

 A network with no influence

 Currently, the Commonwealth has a population of 2.5 billion people, with more than 60% under the age of 30.
-It's mostly young people, who question the purpose of the organzation.
+It's mostly young people, who question the purpose of the organization.

 Most of its citizens live in the Global South and come from former British colonies.